The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning Closures

-The data used to train the machine learning models was extracted from fully kinetic simulations of a double-Harris sheet experiment of magnetic reconnection.
-The simulation data were produced using the implicit Particle-in-Cell code iPiC3D \citep{markidis_multi-scale_2010}.
-The magnetic field gradients were computed using second-order finite differences.
-The authors generated 4 different simulations with identical initial conditions except for the background guiding magnetic field, which was increased for each simulation.

-The authors trained two different machine learning models to learn the closure relations: a multilayer perceptron (MLP) and a gradient-boosting regressor (GBR).
-A baseline linear regressor was also included for comparison.
+Among the first to train neural networks on fully kinetic data were \citet{laperre_identification_2022}, who derived local closures for the electron pressure tensor and heat-flux vector and were one of few to target the full pressure tensor.
+Training data were extracted from fully kinetic simulations of a double-Harris sheet reconnection configuration, produced using the implicit Particle-in-Cell code iPiC3D \citep{markidis_multi-scale_2010}.
+Four simulations were generated with identical initial conditions except for the background guide field, which was varied between runs.
+Two machine learning models were trained: a multilayer perceptron (MLP) and a gradient-boosting regressor (GBR), with a baseline linear regressor included for comparison.

-Training, validation and test sets were generated from the simulation data by assigning different time snapshots from each of the four simulations to each dataset and choosing cells in the simulation based on the agyrotropy to preferentially choose regions of reconnection.
-From these cell snapshots, the inputs are generated by calculating the velocity moments from the PIC particle data, namely, the magnetic field vector, its gradients and magnitude, the velocity vector, the charge density and the value $\alpha$ taken from the closure of \citet{le_equations_2009}, where the parallel and perpendicular components of the pressure tensor can be approximated as,
+Training, validation and test sets were constructed by assigning different time snapshots from each simulation to each dataset, with cells selected preferentially from regions of high agyrotropy to focus on the reconnection dynamics.
+The input features were the magnetic field vector, its gradients and magnitude, the velocity vector, the charge density, and the parameter $\alpha = n_*^3/B_*^2$ from the closure of \citet{le_equations_2009}, whose parallel and perpendicular pressure components are given explicitly in Eqs.~\eqref{eq:le_ppar} and \eqref{eq:le_pperp}.
+The targets were the three components of the heat flux vector and the six independent components of the symmetric pressure tensor.
+To be clear, the machine learning models were not trained on data generated by the \citet{le_equations_2009} closure itself; the choice of input features was simply informed by the terms appearing in that closure relation.

-Where $\alpha = n_*^3 / B_*^2$ and all quantities $X$ have been defined as $X_* = X / X_\infty$, where $X_\infty$ is the value upstream of the reconnection region.
-The targets of the machine learning models are the three components of the heat flux vector and the 6 components of the symmetric pressure tensor.

-To avoid confusion, the machine learning models were not trained on data generated by the closure of \citet{le_equations_2009}, but the choice of input features of the models was inspired by the terms found in the closure relation, to allow the model to converge more easily.

-For both the diagonal and off-diagonal components of the electron pressure tensor, the machine learning models demonstrated comparable performance to the empirical closure model and outperformed the baseline linear regression model.
-The MLP model outperformed the GBR model for the diagonal components of the pressure tensor across the entire reconnection region; however, the GBR model was more accurate away from the reconnection site.